skalenetwork/machinepal/docs/intro.md

 ## ✨ Stop Giving It Away.
 Start Earning.

-MachinePay is built for creators, developers, and businesses who want to monetize their digital content frictionlessly.
+MachinePal is built for creators, developers, and businesses who want to monetize their digital content frictionlessly.

 - ⚡ **Go Live in 5 Minutes:** Add x402 payments to your existing infrastructure with almost no code.
 - 🌉 **Multi-Chain by Default:** Natively supports both **Base** and the gas-less **SKALE Network**.